⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 05

-Make the move on the board, then analyze again.
-ChessAlgo keeps a full move history so you can follow a complete game from any position and evaluate every critical junction.
+Make the move and analyze again.
+ChessAlgo keeps full move history so you can follow and evaluate an entire game from any critical junction.

 0.0 – ±0.3